Section 4. Services

 1. Submit the request for SCIA operations, to include the completed staff study and a draft graphic of the ILS/GLS or other Approach with Vertical Guidance (APV), to their OSG for review.

-1. The OSG must coordinate the procedure with the regional Flight Standards Division.
+1. The OSG must coordinate the procedure with the appropriate Flight Standards Group within the Office of Safety Standards.

 2. When approved, the OSG will process the package through the FPT for development.